Skip to main content

 Afterwards, she continued to volunteer for Girlguiding and felt well enough to attend university completing ‘return to practice’ registration to enable her to re-establish her career until she once again felt that familiar pain.

-I was distraught it just two months after my five-year clearance scan in July.
+I was distraught it was just two months after my five-year clearance scan in July.
 I called my professor in Newcastle, and I returned immediately for more scans.
 We both couldn’t believe it.

 The scans once showed pre-cancerous cysts in her pancreas.
 Dawn had to have her entire pancreas and spleen removed in 2020, during an intense and long operation.
 Now, four years later, Dawn had adjusted to life without these organs and plans to raise money in a spectacular feat.